JessicaYoujiaLi/NYC_Vehicle_TrafficVolume/README.md

 4. Dash App: A Dash web application is created to visualize the traffic volume density on a map.

 ## Runing the Script:
-To run the Dash application, make sure the dataset is renamed, and alongside with script nyc_vehicle app.py is put under the same folder.
+To run the Dash application, make sure the dataset is renamed, and alongside with script nyc_vehicle.py is put under the same folder.
-Open the directory with IDE of your preference(I used VSCode), execute the script with python command in the terminal.: python nyc_vehicle app.py
+Open the directory with IDE of your preference(I used VSCode), execute the script with python command in the terminal.: python nyc_vehicle.py
 The app will be available at http://127.0.0.1:8050/ by default.